 Other dentists will recommend the all-on-6 as the best procedure for those patients who have poor jaw bone density.
 The reasoning behind this is that placing more implants will stimulate bone growth in the jaw, which will lead to a more defined appearance.
 The more implants also strengthen the jaw.
 Without teeth, your jawbone starts to break down.
 This is why people that have no teeth or those who have worn dentures for a long period appear older.
 The dental implants stimulate the jawbone and keep it strong and the all-on-6 implants provide more strength and stability to the jawbone since they are more.

 Additionally, other dentists will argue that the all-on-6 procedure disperses the mouth pressure and bite more evenly, which will make your smile look beautiful for longer.
 Each time you chew or bite on something, the pressure is dispersed onto the implants and throughout the jaw.

 These are not the only elements that you should take into consideration when considering any of the two procedures.
 It is best to consult your dentist and listen to their advice, as they are able to consider more elements such as the location of the missing teeth, the health of the remaining teeth, and the general oral health of the patient.

 Both all-on-4 and all-on-6 dental implants are great options when you want to replace your missing teeth.
 They allow you to regain your smile.
 Additionally, the treatment and recovery process is fast and the cost is also affordable.

-If you want this solution for your missing teeth and you are in Spring Texas visit Vita Dental.
+If you want this solution for your missing teeth and you are in Spring Texas visit dental in spring Tx.
 Our dentists are qualified and certified to give you the best oral care.
 They will advise you on the best all-in-one procedure in accordance to your dental health.
 We also treat all our patients with honesty and respect, since they are our family.
 Our services are also affordable and we accept most commercial insurances.